DenverUrbanism features content provided by both regular contributors and guest authors.

 Dan Malouff is an urban transportation planner for Arlington, Virginia, a community famous in planning circles for its progressive transit oriented development.
 Dan lives in Washington, DC and holds a Bachelor of Environmental Design from the University of Colorado Boulder.
 He writes extensively about urbanism and transportation on his independent blog, BeyondDC, and his writing is frequently featured online at the Washington Post Local Opinion Blog, Streetsblog.net, and Greater Greater Washington.
 Dan’s work has appeared in print publications including the Washington Post, the Washington Express, Next American City, and the Colorado Daily.
 You can reach him at: dan *at* beyonddc *dot*com, and you can follow him on Twitter: @beyonddc.

-Derek Berardi is a resident in Downtown Denver.
+Derek Berardi is a resident of Downtown Denver.
 He graduated in 2009 from the University of Cincinnati with a Bachelor’s Degree in Urban Planning/Design.
-Derek has worked with Calthorpe Associates in Berkeley, CA, Perkins Eastman in New York City, and has worked for several government municipalities.
-At DenverUrbanism, Derek’s writing will cover the topics of adaptive reuse and cultural identity.
+Derek currently works with The Space Creators building collaborative workspaces for creative entrepreneurs and Denver’s small business community.
+In addition, he is a freelance graphic designer who works with local businesses throughout the city.
+Derek’s writing will cover the topics of urbanism, adaptive reuse and cultural identity.

 Robert Wilson is a Denver resident, transit enthusiast, and planning and real estate professional.
 He graduated the University of Colorado in 2010 with a Bachelor’s degree in Environmental Design and has since worked for Northeast Denver Housing Center.
 Over the years he has worked in public, private and public non-profit planning agencies in the fields of environmental justice, geographic information science, real estate development, infill redevelopment and construction management.
 At DenverUrbanism.com, Robert provides updates on RTD’s FasTracks program as well as other significant transit-related developments.